MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2025-05-30-vod-part-1-background.markdown

 ### Anterion (My Attempt)

-During April and May of 2024, I also attempted to create my own Devin-style clone as you can see below.
+During April and May of 2024, I also attempted to create my own Devin-style clone as you can see below (co-founder pictured below).

 <div style="text-align: center;">
 {% include youtubePlayer.html id=page.anterion %}